 Is the Cannabis Alliance Ready for the Social Change

 Social equity in the cannabis industry needs constantly working projects and is the essential advocacy for cannabis implementation in everyday life.
 With so many standards in the industry, we cannot realize whether cannabis is good or bad for us.
 However, we can notice the results of cannabis liberalization today.
 Users are more educated, medical patients are more healthy, and society benefits from cannabis in multiple ways.
 One of the benefits is realizing how cannabis can start a conversation that leads to more social equality and tolerance.

 Today, we need tolerance more than ever before.
 If we divide into groups that are against cannabis without even considering the positive sides, problems with cannabis awareness will remain to be present.
 In terms of social equity, the main word is the conversation.
 We need groups and hubs that will develop social gatherings around the subject that brings so much diversity.
 Cannabis is a thing that we need to talk about in a more educated, considerable, and reasonable manner.

 How Can the Cannabis Alliance Create More Awareness?

-Willingness to separate the good from the bad is what can change our cannabis environment.
-There are certainly the points that are still under the question when it comes to cannabis benefits, but we need to clarify them more and realize what we can do to provide people with more options.
+The willingness to separate the good from the bad is what can change our cannabis environment.
+There are certainly points that are still under question when it comes to cannabis benefits, but we need to clarify them more and realize what we can do to provide people with more options.